-A. Yes we have a crisis appointment each afternoon.
+A. Yes, phone or come to counselling and advise of the urgency.
 Emergencies will be directed to the hospital or to call 911.
 Academic issues are not considered to be a personal crisis that would merit an urgent appointment.

 Q. Is there any charge for services?

 A. No, all services are provided free of charge to current and active students although we do have a $25 fee for missed appointments.

 Q. Is the service confidential?

 A. Yes, we are governed by the Personal Health Information Privacy Act.
 Information shared in counselling, including the fact that you have attended, is confidential.
 No information will be released to University officials, faculty members, parents or outside agencies without your written consent.
 However, there are situations when counsellors have an obligation to report information i.e. immediate danger to self or others, complying with a subpoena, or children in need of protection.

 Q. How often can I see my therapist?

 A. The frequency of appointments varies depending on student need and preference.

 Q. Do I need a referral to see the Psychiatrist?